harshil1712/pokemon-discord-bot/README.md

 Live Stream Recording:
 https://youtu.be/w6ce19rd4pg

-Ps: Please add your bot on a server before or open a dm with it, to test out the fuctionalities.
+Ps: Please add your bot on a server before or open a direct message with it, to test out the functionalities.